DrChedda/2025-Bazaar-Project/README.md

 # 2025-Bazaar-Project
-A Game project for the 2025 Bazaar in a place I'm not saying heh.
+A Game project for the GCHS 2025 Bazaar